 It’s almost time to move and it seems like there are a million and one thing’s to take care of in advance but where should your focus lie?

 As your office move day approaches, the focus should be on ensuring that everything is ready and working for when staff arrive.
 We recommend working closely with your design and build partner to identify potential issues and importantly to come up with solutions in a timely manner.
 All of your furniture should be installed in advance and IT and AV systems tested and working properly, this can include new desktop PC’s, meeting room screens, access cards, WiFi access and speed and more.

 As already mentioned, communicating with staff is critical and ensuring that everybody knows how to get to the new office, has the required access card (if necessary), and knows where they will be seated is important.
-Arranging pre- move in visits to site in advance, can be hugely beneficial but try to ensure the site is as tidy and accessible as possible – or pretty much as close to completion and handover as possible, so staff get a real feel for the space.
+Arranging pre- move in visits to the site in advance, can be hugely beneficial but try to ensure the site is as tidy and accessible as possible – or pretty much as close to completion and handover as possible, so staff get a real feel for the space.

-On moving in day, host a team breakfast and have your project champion address everybody, speaking about the new workplace and what it is designed to achieve, with some time for Q&A. It is important that staff embrace the new space so make sure they know who to come to with issues or questions and that they know how to use any new features or technology – providing a Q&A sheet for all staff is good way of sharing important information.
+On moving in day, host a team breakfast and have your project champion address everybody, speaking about the new workplace and what it is designed to achieve, with some time for Q&A. It is important that staff embrace the new space so make sure they know who to come to with issues or questions and that they know how to use any new features or technology – providing a Q&A sheet for all staff is a good way of sharing important information.

 Tip: Show off your fabulous new space and host a party inviting clients and staff – it’s the beginning of a new era so it is worth marking the occasion.